jawher-Mansour/Atmega328-Flight-Controller/README.md

 ---
 ## Board Specifications :

-The board currently include :
+The board currently includes:

-- MCU : Atmega328 with an I2C, UART and an SPI interfaces.
+- MCU: Atmega328 with an I2C, UART, and SPI interfaces.
-- IMU : MPU6050 which is a 3-axis gyroscope and a 3-axis accelerometer on the same silicon die with an I2C interface and an interrupt pin.
+- IMU: MPU6050 which is a 3-axis gyroscope and a 3-axis accelerometer on the same silicon die with an I2C interface and an interrupt pin.
 - 4 PWM outputs to control the motors.
 - 4 Timer input channels for the Inputs.
-- Batterie voltage measurment system (voltage devider and zener diode for protection).
+- Batterie voltage measurement system (voltage divider and Zener diode for protection).
-- FTDI and ICSP interfaces for programming & debuging.
+- FTDI and ICSP interfaces for programming & debugging.
 - LEDs for signaling.